 1) If a company is not able to publish its quarterly results within the stipulated timelines (45 or 60 days, as applicable), then it is a serious issue and the investor should definitely be worried.

 In case of Ricoh India Limited, the company intimated the stock exchanges on November 14, 2015, the last date for disclosure of results for September 2015 quarter, that it would not be able to publish results within the deadlines.
-Later on, the company disclosed that it is investigating the possibility of a fraud by the senior management of the company.
+Later on, the company disclosed that it is investigating the possibility of fraud by the senior management of the company.

 2) On similar lines, if a company that used to publish results promptly within a few days from the end of the quarter, delays its results, even then an investor should try to find out the reasons for such delay.

-Many a times, such delay is associated with the change in management of the company, which is a frequent event for public sector undertakings (PSUs).
+Many times, such delay is associated with the change in management of the company, which is a frequent event for public sector undertakings (PSUs).
 In most of such cases, the new management takes time to clean up the books of the activities of the previous management so that it may start with a clean slate.

-Other reasons for delay in declaration of results might include that the promoter/senior management/directors are not available due to certain engagements.
+Other reasons for a delay in declaration of results might include that the promoter/senior management/directors are not available due to certain engagements.
 However, the investor should analyse each case of delay in filing of the results and try to find out the possible reasons leading to the delay.

 B) Independent Auditor’s Review of the Quarterly Results:

-Auditor’s report is a very important section of the quarterly results that contains opinion of a competent third party on the financial performance disclosed by the company.
+Auditor’s report is a very important section of the quarterly results that contains the opinion of a competent third party on the financial performance disclosed by the company.
 However, it is the section of quarterly results that routinely gets ignored.
 One of the key reason for such ignorance is that in most of the well-run companies, the auditor’s report is uneventful and a standard attachment to results, containing mundane legally conscious language.

 Therefore, it becomes paramount that investors should always read the auditor’s report in detail, whenever they read the financial results of any company.